nikitavoloboev/data/health/nutrition/fasting.md

 # Fasting

-I fast for 13-16 hours daily.
+I fast one day a week.
+Usually on Friday.

 ## Notes